 Immediate Care / Urgent Care

 For conditions that may not be an emergency, but you want treated urgently, you can consider an immediate care, urgent care center or walk-in clinic.
-TidalHealth offers three Immediate Care options in Delaware and we are proud to partner with Your Doc’s In South Salisbury to offer urgent care services in Salisbury, Maryland.
+TidalHealth offers Immediate Care options in Delaware and we are proud to partner with Your Doc’s In South Salisbury to offer urgent care services in Salisbury, Maryland.

 TidalHealth Immediate Care

-TidalHealth Immediate Care has three locations in Delaware – Seaford, Laurel and Georgetown.
+TidalHealth Immediate Care has two locations in Delaware – Seaford and Laurel.
 They are open seven days a week for urgent care needs when your doctor is not available.
 All locations offer online wait times and check-in to hold your spot in line.

 100 Rawlins Drive,